Ruan-pysoft/ministdlib/README.md

 (It did catch bugs a few times when I forgot to initialise an `err` variable to `ERR_OK`, so I guess it's not too useless)

+Lastly, you can compile the example programs with `make examples`, and the compiled binaries can be found under `build/debug/examples/bin` or `build/release/examples/bin`.

+TODO :: Actually add some way to list/run examples from the makefile

 ## Acknowledgements